Adam-Elmi/Debouncer/README.md

 ### Description:

-The `debounce` function from NobleUtils creates a debounced version of a given function, which delays its execution until after a specified wait time has passed since the last time the debounced function was invoked.
+The `debounce` function from NobleTools creates a debounced version of a given function, which delays its execution until after a specified wait time has passed since the last time the debounced function was invoked.
 This utility is ideal for optimizing performance, especially for high-frequency events like resizing or scrolling.

 ### How It Works: